jimmychu0807/semaphore-msa-modules/packages/contracts/README.md

    A 32-byte hash **txHash** is returned, generated from `keccak256(abi.encodePacked(seq, targetAddr, value, txCallData))`.

 2. **signTx()**: for other Semaphore member to sign a previously initiated transaction.
-Again, it checks the Semaphore proof, if the hash and the proof are valid, the proof count is incremented.
+Again, it checks the Semaphore proof, and if valid, increment the proof count of the transaction.

    - `txHash`: The hash value returned from `initiatedTx()` previously, to specify the proving transaction.
    - `proof`: The zero-knowledge Semaphore proof that the transaction `txHash` corresponding to.